 A living will explains the care you do or do not want.
 In it, you can state your wishes about receiving:

 - CPR (if your breathing stops or your heart stops beating)

 - Feedings through a tube into a vein (IV) or into your stomach

 - Blood transfusions

 Each state has laws about living wills.
-You can find out about the law in your state from your doctor, the state law organization, and most hospitals.
+You can find out about the laws in your state from your providers, the state law organization, and most hospitals.

 - A living will is not the same as a last will and testament after a person's death.